Perfect competition: Equilibrium in perfect competition

 Equilibrium in perfect competition is the point where market demands will be equal to market supply.
 A firm's price will be determined at this point.
 In the short run, equilibrium will be affected by demand.
 In the long run, both demand and supply of a product will affect the equilibrium in perfect competition.
 A firm will receive only normal profit in the long run at the equilibrium point.

-As it is well known, requirements for firm's cost-curve under perfect competition is for the slope to move upwards after a certain amount is produced.
+As it is well known, requirements for a firm's cost-curve under perfect competition is for the slope to move upwards after a certain amount is produced.
 This amount is small enough to leave a sufficiently large number of firms in the field (for any given total outputs in the industry) for the conditions of perfect competition to be preserved.
 For the short-run, the supply of some factors are assumed to be fixed and as the price of the other factors are given, costs per unit must necessarily rise after a certain point.
 From a theoretical point of view, given the assumptions that there will be a tendency for continuous growth in size for firms, long-period static equilibrium alongside perfect competition may be incompatible.